 Women's economic security

-Helping lift women out of poverty, get fair pay for their work and create businesses that boost Alberta’s economy.
+Helping Alberta women get fair pay for their work, advance their careers and create businesses that boost Alberta's economy.

 Alberta women generally earn higher hourly wages than women in other provinces.
 They also earn less on average than Alberta men for the same or substantially similar work.
 The pay gap between men and women is about 40%.

 Women’s wages also tend to cluster at the bottom end of the pay scale.
-They are more than 60% of minimum wage earners and overrepresented in low-paying careers.
+They are about 60% of minimum wage earners, more likely to work part time and overrepresented in low-paying careers.
 This happens even though Alberta women tend to be highly educated.

-- Working on a child care framework with Human Services.
-Women in Alberta spend twice as many hours on unpaid work like chores and child care as men (35 hours for women vs. 17 hours for men).
+- Working with Children's Services on a child care pilot program.
+Women in Alberta spend twice as many hours on unpaid work like chores and child care as men.
 That extra burden stops some women from reaching their goals – or providing enough for their families.
-Quality, affordable child care can help more mothers enter the workforce or advance in their careers.
+Access to high-quality affordable child care can help more mothers enter the workforce or advance in their careers while knowing their children are getting the best possible start to life.

 - Supporting women entrepreneurs to grow their businesses.
 Small business owners employ about 95% of Albertans.
 Women entrepreneurs can add another $2 billion to the national economy by increasing their revenue by 20%.
 Getting women the support they need to expand their businesses is good for women and good for Alberta.